 - Interorganisational and intersectoral collaboration

-- Social enterprise, innovation and entrepreneurship
+- Social and sustainable enterprise, innovation and entrepreneurship

 - Practice-based learning and pedagogy.